Dario Verani: 2022 World Series conclusion

 Seven days later, Verani swam the 10 kilometre open water swim in a time of 1:51:15.33 at the third leg of the 2022 Marathon Swim World Series, held in Lac-Mégantic, Canada, placing seventh.
 In November, he won a bronze medal in the 4×1500 metre mixed open water relay at the fifth and final leg of the World Series, held in Eilat, Israel, helping achieve a finish in 1:06:37.00.
 The second of two days, he finished with a time of 1:46:49.70 in the 10 kilometre open water swim, placing seventh.
 Based on his results in his individual events for the whole World Series, Verani earned a total of 1500 points, tying Nicholas Sloman of Australia for sixth in terms of overall highest-scoring male competitors.

 2023

 On day one of the 2023 Italian National Championships in Riccione, and conducted in long course metres, Verani ranked seventeenth in the 400 metre freestyle preliminaries with a personal best time of 3:56.37.
 He competed in the evening b-final of the event as well, placing seventh within the final with a personal best time of 3:56.16.
 For the 800 metre freestyle on the third day, he completed the race in a time of 8:07.88 and was not classified as he competed in series 3.
 Concluding the Championships with the 1500 metre freestyle on the fifth and final day, he placed eleventh with a personal best time of 15:25.88.

+2026

+With Europeans swimmers permitted to compete in the open water events at the 2026 Pan Pacific Swimming Championships, Verani won bronze in the 10 km event.